California Department of Justice

 - Add timeliness through Twitter feed and News & Events section.

-- Move standard-issue government letter to Resources section.
+- Move government letter (who reads these things?) to Resources section.

 - Shrink and rationalize footer.